 The day, which was hosted by Reef Catchments, aimed to educate people about tilapia, what the fish looked like and the problems it caused.

 Fourteen tilapia were caught which included two 40 cm fish.
 Unfortunately the population of tilapia in the Gooseponds has been increasing because they are a voracious predator, mouth-brooder and hardy species.
 Once tilapia are in the Gooseponds they then compete with the native species.

 Coastcare Kids: Threats to our Wildlife

-During school holidays Coastcare events have provided free and interactive activities with the theme ‘Threats to our wildlife’ for children aged 5 to 10.
+During school holidays Coastcare events provided free and interactive activities with the theme ‘Threats to our wildlife’ for children aged 5 to 10.
 A total of 18 families (49 participants) joined in the fun.

 Mackay Regional Council, Mackay and District Turtle Watch Association, Birdlife Mackay, and the Great Barrier Reef Marine Park Authority each ran an activity station.
 The focus of the event was biodiversity, with children learning about some of the threats that our native wildlife face, including marine debris, disturbance to migrations, and climate change.
-At the end of activities, prizes were given out to standout participants.
+At the end of activities, prizes were given to standout participants.
 These quizzes proved that the key themes of the day had been received by the children!
 Reef Catchments also provided a pizza lunch for the families.